 Apple Pay, saving and sharing websites, and extensions make up some of the primary features for Safari.

 As the web became more and more reliant on ad revenue, many agencies began tracking users' activities across the internet in an effort to show them relevant advertisements.
 The invasion of user privacy has become a business model for many internet-based companies, and Apple has been fighting against it.

-With each new Safari release, Apple has added more user-facing protection to expose tracking features of websites and keep user data where users choose.
+With each new Safari software update, Apple has added more user-facing protection to expose tracking features of websites and keep user data where users choose.

 Intelligent Tracking Prevention

 When browsing the web, users will often come across social media buttons.
 These are embedded trackers to determine if your IP address has visited a webpage.
-By using Intelligent Tracking Prevention, Apple stops these embedded trackers from associating users with specific web pages.
+By using Intelligent Tracking Prevention in the latest version of Safari, Apple stops these embedded trackers from associating users with specific web pages.

 When using Safari, each tab is completely isolated from the other so that any malicious code executed from one tab cannot affect other tabs or apps outside of Safari.
 The code would be unable to perform its task and crash the tab or force the system to warn users about the webpage executing an action.

 Websites use a device's signature to render a page correctly.
 By requesting the current OS, screen size, model, browser, and IP address, a webpage can more easily render its content tailored for the device.